abuxton/presentations/README.md

 ## Usage

 The various sub folders should have a `README.md` which explains usage

+The `./` root folder has an executable `index.html` with remarksj code simply run `python3 -m http.server` or a http server of your choice <https://gist.github.com/abuxton/93a3b64f717f3c7750768441eb1f56c6>

 ### Showoff

 Showoff is a classroom presnetation tool based on js and developed here <https://github.com/puppetlabs/showoff>.